Travel guide to Amex Membership Rewards points: Part 7 – Europe

 - Part 8 – Best Ways to Fly to India & Middle East

 - Part 10 – South America

-AMEX has several direct airline transfer partners that are great for flights to Europe.
-And from the direct partners, you also get access to fly other airlines within the 3 major alliances including:
+Amex has several direct airline transfer partners that are great for flights to Europe.
+From the direct partners, you also get access to fly other airlines within the three major alliances:

 - SkyTeam (includes Delta)

 - Available award seats